Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # How's that, exactly?
 Modern platforms have all the memory and number-crunching power you need.
 That abundance breeds laziness.
 The Amiga doesn't reward that: it rewards exactitude and, to some degree, art.
 When you write code like this, you learn to be creative, or you can't achieve decent results.

 Just by being moderately clever in the ordering of strings, for instance, I managed some hefty improvements.
 The original executable was 624 bytes in size, and didn't work on an A500.
-This one is a mere 396 bytes in size, works on any Amiga out there, and can likely be optimized further.
-Not that I feel so inclined at the moment.
+This one is a mere 392 bytes in size, works on any Amiga out there, and can likely be optimized further.
+I really should stop at this point.

 Anyhow, painstaking optimization forced me to learn the code, which was surprisingly useful.
 This is fairly simple code, but even so, I found at least five fatal bugs, all because I had to pay attention.